pivotal/docs-tas-adapter/failover-and-redundancy.md

 Application Service Adapter deploys multiple components known as [controllers](https://kubernetes.io/docs/concepts/architecture/controller/) to the cluster.
-These components watch and update state on the cluster in what is known as a "control loop" and over time ensure that the state in the cluster is consistent.
+These components watch and update state on the cluster in what is known as a "control loop," and over time, they ensure that the state in the cluster is consistent.
 Additionally, these components run [admission webhooks](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/) that validate and update Application Service Adapter resources.